andrewchambers/go-cdclient/README.md

 This package can form an encrypted metric packet in less than 1 microsecond, and we can then publish it with a single syscall.

-This package has also been optimized such that there are no memory allocations in any of the public facing apis when used in a loop, so adds no garbage collection overhead to your program.
+This package has also been optimized such that there are no memory allocations in any of the public facing apis when used in a loop, so adds negligible garbage collection overhead to your program.

 ### Benchmark